adriatic/RADC/docs/0-introduction.md

 slug: /
 title: RADC
 ---
-### Caveat
+### Caveats

-Sections of this document explain the first few steps needed to get this project going.
+- Sections of this document explain the first few steps needed to get this project going.
 All the following text is a draft of the future RADC site and is maintained in the [radc](https://github.com/adriatic/RADC) repository.
 Please add the comments, critics and other feedback to the [radc/issues collection](https://github.com/adriatic/RADC/issues).

+- The information provided in this **`cookbok`** is written and mantained **BY** Redwood application developers **FOR** application developers, meaning that the workload and schedules of the core team should not and will not be affected.

+___

 ### What is RADC